Beer Line Size Recommendation Tool | Draft Beer Line Diameter Guide | Wholesale Beer Parts

 Line Type Resistance Balanced Length Approved Use Replace Every

 Polyethylene is NOT a beer line.
 Polyethylene tubing is used for glycol supply/return lines only.
 It is highly gas-permeable and will allow CO2 to escape and oxygen to enter beer lines, resulting in flat, oxidized beer.
-It is also not food-safe for direct beer contact in long-duration applications.
 Never use polyethylene as a beer line. — BA Draught Beer Quality Manual

 Beer Line Material Guide